 Both: Chuckle awkwardly.

-This example shows how Dan, subconsciously or consciously feels superior to Rick – all because of a certain job label.
+This example shows how Dan, subconsciously or consciously feels superior to Rick, all because of a certain job label.
 Even though Rick sounds excited for Dan, inside Rick is torn up.
 We’ve all been in this position at one point or another.
-And this is nothing against people who are janitors for a profession.
-Janitors make some pretty nice coin, and again, it’s just a title – it doesn’t define who you are or your worth.
-Same goes with the name you were given at birth.
+And this is nothing against people who are Janitors or Doctors for a profession, it’s just a title – it doesn’t define who you are or your worth.
+The same goes with the name you were given at birth.

 Give yourself the respect you deserve by breaking free of all the labels that have been attached to you.
 This is how you truly become free.
-If someone mispronounces your name incorrectly, laugh and kindly help them with the pronunciation of your “name” and know that, it’s not on purpose.
-By doing this, you remind yourself that you are More than a label, and the label is just in place for the comprehension of the brain.
+If someone mispronounces your name incorrectly, laugh and kindly help them with their pronunciation and know that it’s not on purpose.
+By doing this, you remind yourself that you are More than a label, and the label is just used for mental comprehension.

-If you have a big job title, be humble about it, because once you leave the work place, that label doesn’t come with you.
-It stays in the office of your work place.
-Same goes for those with entry level job titles, no need to feel inferior to anyone because it’s just a label the company you are working with came up with.
-And as soon as you clock out, just like the high up labels, they stay within the four walls of your place of work.
+If you have a prestigious job title, be humble about it, because once you leave the work place, that label doesn’t come with you, it stays in the work place.
+The same goes for those with “entry level” job titles, no need to feel inferior to anyone because it’s just a label the company you are working with created.
+And as soon as you clock out, they stay within the four walls of your place of work.